nrodichenko/CLTLib/README.md

 This is a first version of Classical Laminate Theory library for Matlab by Rodichenko Nikita
-(c) 2014
+(c) 2014.
-the development of this library was started during the Fall 2014 Application Period at Skolkovo Institute of Science and Technology (Skoltech), Moscow, Russia
+Development of this library was started during the Fall 2014 Application Period at Skolkovo Institute of Science and Technology (Skoltech), Moscow, Russia
 e-mail: nikita.rodichenko@gmail.com